+Be sure that anyone operating the tender, or working around the unit, reads the manual.
+They must know the operating, maintenance and safety information.

+Review this document annually.

-- Read and follow the safety messages on the tender.
-Clean or replace all decals that cannot be clearly read and understood. - Ensure that everyone operating, working on, or around the tender reads and understands all information in the operator's manual.
+- 2. Clean or replace all safety decals if they cannot be clearly read and understood. - 3.
+Place all controls in neutral.

-CONVEY-A

-INDUSTRIES

-Review safety, operating and maintenance instructions annually.

-- Keep all bystanders, especially children, away from the machine when loading or unloading.
-Only authorized personnel should be in the work area. - Establish a Lock-out Tag-out policy for the work site.
-Be sure all personnel are trained in and follow these procedures.
-Lock-out tag-out all power sources before servicing the unit or working around accompanying equipment. - Place all controls in neutral.
 Stop the engine.
 Remove ignition key.
+Wait for all moving parts to stop before adjusting, repairing or unplugging. - 4.
+Keep all bystanders, especially children, away from the machine when running. - Establish a Lock-Out Tag-Out policy for the work site.
+Be sure all personnel are trained in and follow these procedures.
+Lock-out and tag-out the power source before servicing the unit. - Be familiar with machine hazard area.
+If anyone enters hazard areas, shut down machine immediately.
+Clear the area before restarting. - 7.
+Keep hands, feet, hair and clothing away from all moving and/or rotating parts.

-Wait for all moving parts to stop before servicing, adjusting, repairing or unplugging. - Do not place hands, arms or body between moving parts to prevent pinching or crushing.
+Do not place hands, arms or body between moving parts to prevent pinching or crushing.
 Components can move unexpectedly.

-- Be familiar with machine hazard area.
-If anyone enters hazard areas, shut down machine immediately.
-Clear the area before restarting. - Keep hands, feet, hair and clothing away from all moving and/or rotating parts.

-- Do not allow riders on the tender when transporting. - Keep working area clean and free of debris to prevent slipping or tripping. - Stay away from overhead obstructions and power lines during operation and transporting.
+- 8. Do not allow riders on the tender when transporting. - 9.
+Keep working area clean and free of debris to prevent slipping or tripping. - Stay away from overhead obstructions and power lines during operation and transporting.
 Electrocution can occur without direct contact.

-• Do not operate machine when any guards are removed.
+Do not operate machine when any guards are removed.